ocaml/v3.ocaml.org-rescript/CONTRIBUTING.md

 ReScript can only handle one module of a given name, e.g. "Index".
 This clashes with nextjs page-based routing, which expects the filepath starting from `/pages/` to match the route exposed.
 We use the nextjs dynamic page routing to workaround this issue.
 Whenever two pages need to use the same name, the two pages can use `[pagename1].res` and `[pagename2].res` for the page module names.
-Within each page, define a `getStaticPaths` function with returns a single path `pagename`.
+Within each page, define a `getStaticPaths` function which returns a single path `pagename`.

 ### Do not use nextjs server side features, such as getServerSideProps